jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 you'll need to mute the unused strings with a neighboring finger.
 That tends to be pretty natural to do with these shapes.

+If it's not obvious,
-The root note determines the name of the chord.
+the root note determines the name of the chord.
 For example, to play a C major triad, pick one of the major chord shapes and put the root note on C on the fretboard.
 To play C minor,
-use a minor chord shape,
-and so on.
+use a minor chord shape with the root on C, and so on.

 One way to practice is to pick a chord,